GillsRoomy/Capsule-Wars/README.md

-# Custom-Snake
+# Square Puzzle

-"Custom Snake" --- Technical support
+"Square Puzzle" Technical support

-We will provide technical support for this app（Custom Snake）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: GillsRommycs@gmail.com
+We will provide technical support for this app, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: squarepuzzleDev@gmail.com